A State-Space Perspective on Modelling and Inference for Online Skill Rating: Inference

 which is a lower bound on $\log\mathbf{P} \left(y_{1:K} \mid \theta \right)$.
 The maximization step (`M-step') then consists of deriving a new estimate by maximising this surrogate objective.
 When these steps are carried out exactly, each iteration of the EM algorithm is then guaranteed to ascend the likelihood $\mathbf{P}(y_{1:K} \mid \theta)$, and will thus typically yield a local maximiser when iterated until convergence.

 Depending on the complexity of the model at hand, it can be the case that either the E-step, the M-step, or both cannot be carried out exactly.
 For the models considered in this work, the intractability of the smoothing distribution means that the E-step cannot be carried out exactly.
 As such, we will simply approximate the E-step by treating our approximate smoothing distribution as exact (noting that this compromises EM's usual guarantee of ascending the likelihood function).
 Similarly, when the M-step cannot be carried out in closed-form, one can often approximate the maximiser of $\theta \mapsto \mathbf{Q} \left( \theta \mid \hat{\theta} \right)$ through the use of numerical optimisation schemes.
-For a broad perspective on the EM algorithm and its approximations, we recommend \cite{neal1998view}.

 In some cases, constructing the smoothing distribution in a way that provides a tractable M-step may be expensive, and it is cheaper to directly form the log-likelihood gradient.
-By Fisher's identity (see e.g. \cite{del2010forward}), this gradient takes the following form.
+By Fisher's identity (see e.g. \cite{del2010forward}), this gradient takes the following form

 As such, when the smoothing distribution is directly available, this offers a route to implementing a gradient method for optimising $\log \mathbf{P} \left(y_{1:K} \mid \theta \right)$.
 When only approximate smoothing distributions are available, one obtains an inexact gradient method, which may nevertheless be practically useful.